-Earlier, in 1993, the United States voted its 16.5% share of the World Bank against loans to Iran of \$460 million for electricity, health, and irrigation projects, but the loans were approved.
-To block that lending, the FY1994-FY1996 foreign aid appropriations (P.L.
+irrigation projects, but the loans were approved.
+During FY1994-FY1996, foreign aid appropriations (P.L.
 103-87, P.L.
 103-306, and P.L.
-104-107) cut the amount appropriated for the U.S. contribution to the bank by the amount of those loans, contributing to a temporary halt in new bank lending to Iran.
-But, in May 2000, the United States' allies outvoted the United States to approve \$232 million in loans for health and sewage projects.
-During April 2003-May 2005, a total of \$725 million in loans were approved for environmental management, housing reform, water and sanitation projects, and land management projects, in addition to \$400 million in loans for earthquake relief.
+104-107) cut the amount appropriated for the U.S. contribution to the bank because of its loans to Iran, contributing to a temporary halt in new bank lending to Iran.
+In May 2000, the United States' allies outvoted the United States to approve \$232 million in loans for health and sewage projects.
+During April 2003-May 2005, a total of \$725 million in loans were approved for environmental management, housing reform, water and sanitation projects, and land management projects, plus \$400 million for earthquake relief.